 What is the difference between minimum coverage and full coverage?

-Minimum coverage refers to purchasing only your state’s minimum required car insurance coverages and levels.
+Minimum coverage refers to purchasing only your state’s minimum required car insurance coverage and levels.
 These will vary by state.
 Full coverage refers to adding comprehensive and collision coverage, which adds coverage for damage to your own vehicle.
-Some companies and agencies may also include uninsured motorist coverage, car rental coverage and roadside assistance coverage on a full coverage policy.
+Some auto insurance companies may also consider policies that include uninsured motorist coverage and roadside assistance a full coverage policy.

 How do I know how much coverage to buy?